flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

     bash: strace: command not found
     [carriero@scclin001 carriero]$

+For day to day use, `which` is you friend here. `which myProg` will return the full path (if one is found) of the executable that would be invoked if you were to have entered just `myProg`.

 Ordering is significant (will stop with the first found).
 Keeping your `PATH` tidy reduces the risk of accidental collisions, and could make the shell a little more responsive (think about